reqnroll/reqnroll.github.io/_posts/2025-06-09-roadmap-update-html-report.md

 While this is still in the beta phase, I would like to share some details about Reqnroll HTML report generation.
 The beta phase in this case means that the code has been implemented and is working, but we are in the middle of the review process and making some small fixes.

 As mentioned above, our strategy was to be able to produce Cucumber Messages so that we could use existing tooling to turn that into HTML.
-We were aware of the [Cucumber React Components](https://github.com/cucumber/react-components) project, which provides HTML visualization for Cucumber Messages, but in the end, we found another important open-source component, [Cucumber HTML Formatter](https://github.com/cucumber/html-formatter/), which provides an end-to-end wrapper for producing a complete HTML report from Cucumber Messages.
+We were aware of the [Cucumber React Components](https://github.com/cucumber/react-components) project, which provides HTML visualization for Cucumber Messages, but in the end, we found another important open-source component, [Cucumber HTML Formatter](https://github.com/cucumber/html-formatter/), which provides an end-to-end wrapper of the `react-components` for producing a complete HTML report from Cucumber Messages.
 Exactly what we needed!

 Have you heard of "Cucumber Formatters"?
 That is a feature and extensibility point in Cucumber tools that can be used to produce reports, outputs, or other results in a specific format.
 Since Cucumber started as a command-line tool, the concept of formatters has existed there for a long time — basically, when you executed Cucumber, it was a formatter that produced the console output and another formatter that generated the test result JSON file.
 As SpecFlow/Reqnroll has been executed by the .NET test execution hosts (e.g., `dotnet test` or *Visual Studio Test Explorer*), we had not implemented this particular concept before.